Great-Sun-Group/credex-core/docs/deployments.md

 - For local development issues, check the Docker Compose logs and ensure all required environment variables are set in your local .env file.
 - For Codespaces issues, check the Codespaces logs and ensure all required environment variables are set in Codespaces secrets.
 - For Neo4j issues, check the EC2 instance logs and ensure the `user_data` script executed correctly for each instance.
+- For application issues, check the CloudWatch logs for the ECS tasks.

 ## Security Considerations